 Cocktails in the Clouds

 For cocktails with a view in the centre of the action, Hong Kong has no shortage of rooftop bars that define sky-high style.
 The Felix delivers Avante-garde dining and classic interiors, Two Seventy Degrees Rooftop Bar is the place for harbour panoramas, and Wooloomooloo Prime is a stunning steakhouse when hungry.
 Otherwise, zip up the elevator to Sevva Rooftop Bar, Ozone at Ritz-Carlton, Aqua Spirit and so many more for high altitude beverages to literally top off your Hong Kong Sevens experience.

 Dragon’s Back, aka Hong Kong’s Best Urban Hike

 This moderate 4-hour hike is easily accessible from Central Hong Kong.
 Take in stunning views of Southern Hong Kong Island and its shoreline from multiple viewing platforms.
 As the trail meanders through the mountain’s peaks, the tail end of the hikes decent leads you to Big Wave Bay, a pleasant beach for swimming and occasional surf.

-Join us in Hong Kong for an unforgettable experience, explore our Official Travel Packages for 2019 Cathay Pacific/HSBC Hong Kong Sevens here.
+Join us in Hong Kong for an unforgettable experience.
+Explore our Official Travel Packages for the Cathay Pacific/HSBC Hong Kong Sevens here.